"What should I build next?" – all PMs everywhere

 - Decide whether to divide the score by the effort it will take to bring each feature to life.
 (This helps you zero in on the more valuable easiest to build features.)

-Dividing by effort will incorporate values assigned to the native effort column in productboard.
-(It is not yet possible to incorporate custom effort columns into scores.)
+Dividing by effort will incorporate values assigned to the standard effort column in productboard.